ahyconsulting/stories/_posts/2020-04-15-hacks-to-be-productive-while-working-from-home.md

 But working from home is not easy.
 Find out <a href="https://stories.ahyconsulting.com/why-is-working-fromo-home-so-hard/" target="\_blank"> why working from home is so exhausting </a> in this blog post.

-Following are the 5 simple hacks, that you can implement right away to boost your productivity while working from home.
+Following are 5 simple hacks, that you can implement right away to boost your productivity while working from home.

 ### 01. Private Space